Marijuana SPAC eyes $125-million in Neo listing

 The company is open to investing in cannabis producers or distributors in several countries, including in Canada and in the United States, where the drug is legal in certain states but illegal under federal law.

-Last month, the Toronto Stock Exchange said that any issuer that is operating in violation of federal drug law in the U.S. is breaching its listings policies.
+Last month, the Toronto Stock Exchange said that any issuer that is operating in violation of federal drug laws in the U.S. is breaching its listings policies.
 For this reason, Cannabis Strategies Acquisition is listing its shares on the Neo, which has no problem listing these stocks.

 The Neo is a relatively new and little-known Canadian stock exchange backed by a group of financial institutions, including Royal Bank of Canada.
 To date, its listings include a small roster of exchange-traded funds.